Thursday, November 21, 2024

 • riding downhill and gaining speed with the help of gravity

-For example, you may pedal consistently until you hit 20mph (32km h), at which time the electric motor stops working and you’re no longer pedal assist mode.
+For example, you may pedal consistently until you hit 20mph (32km h), at which time the electric motor stops working and you’re no longer in pedal assist mode.
 But, if you continue to pedal even harder, or continue to pedal down a steep hill, you can possibly reach up to 28mph (45km h).

 My husband, Marc, does this regularly on his RadMini electric bike (while I’ll reach 24-25mph before I put on the brakes).